Mawhadmd/Chat-App-React/README.md

    - View past messages in conversations, even after logging out and back in.

 4. **User Presence**
-   - Displays whether users are online or offline.
+   - Displays users' status: online, away, and last seen.

 5. **Customizable Chatrooms**
    - Create, join, or leave chatrooms to communicate with multiple users.